luigiusai/polyamory/README.md

 #### Step 2

-Make a directory for each LÖVE version you want to include in your build in `linux/x64/love` or `linux/x86/love`, depending on the platform you want to build for.
+Make a directory for each LÖVE version you want to include in your build in `linux/x64/love` or `linux/x86/love`, depending on the architecture you want to build for.
 Name each directory exactly the same as the version string of the LÖVE version that will go in there:

     linux/
         x64/